AISE-TUDelft/FORGE-ds-intermediate/README.md

 ds = ds.filter(lambda x: not x[f'exact_dupe_{dataset_name}'] and not x[f'near_dups_{dataset_name}'])
 ```

-## acknowledgements
+## Acknowledgements
-We extended the collection of file endings and programming languages from ... in the file ...
+We extended the collection of programming language extensions used for [https://gist.github.com/ppisarczyk/43962d06686722d26d176fad46879d41](The Stack) in the file _langs_extension.json_
-We added the languages ...
+We added the EJS, Raku, Starlark, and WebAssembly languages.